fkie-cad/windowsScripts/README.md

 If the targeted user and admin user are different, the required user id has to be set manually at `set user_sid=` with the sid output by `$ whoami /user` and the following `for` loop has to be deleted.
 `user_name` is not required.

+Defender settings are possibly guarded by the Tamper Protection and will fail.

 ## iterate